Want to Form an LLC? Here are the Steps to Take

 - Foreign ownership.
 Foreign individuals may own an LLC, but there are tax and legal consequences to foreign ownership that should be considered with an attorney in the state where the LLC is located.

-Even if you do not plan on hiring any employees, you should still obtain an Employer ID (Tax ID) for your LLC.
+Even if you do not plan on hiring any employees, you should still obtain an Employer ID (EIN), a Tax ID for your LLC.
 You will need this number for many business documents and contracts, as well as your business checking account.

-The process of completing an EIN application on Form SS-4 can be done online, by phone, or through your attorney.
+You can complete an EIN application on Form SS-4 online, by phone, or by fax.

 In most states, you will need to register your LLC with your state by filing Articles of Organization with your state's business division (usually in the office of the state Secretary of State.
 You will need to gather information and make some decisions for this filing